Particular/docs.particular.net/nservicebus/sqlserver/deployment-options.md

 ## Default (single schema, single catalog, single SQL Server instance)

-- Has simple configuration and setup.
+ * Has simple configuration and setup.
-- Doesn't require Distributed Transaction Coordinator (MS DTC).
+ * Doesn't require Distributed Transaction Coordinator (DTC).
-- The snapshot (backup) of the entire system state can be done by backing up a single database.
+ * The snapshot (backup) of the entire system state can be done by backing up a single database.
 It is especially useful if business data is also stored in the same database.
-- Can be monitored with ServiceControl.
+ * Can be monitored with ServiceControl.

 ## Multi-schema

-- Has simple configuration and setup.
+ * Has simple configuration and setup.
-- Doesn't require Distributed Transaction Coordinator (MS DTC).
+ * Doesn't require DTC.
-- The snapshot (backup) of the entire system state is done by backing up a single database.
+ * The snapshot (backup) of the entire system state is done by backing up a single database.
 It is especially useful if business data is also stored in the same database.
-- Enables security configuration on a schema level.
+ * Enables security configuration on a schema level.
-- Can't be monitored with ServiceControl.
+ * Can't be monitored with ServiceControl.
--

 ## Multi-instance

 WARNING: The *multi-instance* option won't be directly supported in Versions 4 and higher.
 Instead, a guidance will be provided on how to achieve a similar result using built-in SQL Server features.
 However, in Versions 4 and higher the *multi-catalog* option will be directly supported.

-- Requires Distributed Transaction Coordinator, or using Outbox and storing business data in the same database as Outbox data.
+ * Requires DTC, or using Outbox and storing business data in the same database as Outbox data.
-- Can't be monitored with ServiceControl.
+ * Can't be monitored with ServiceControl.

 ## Multi-instance with store-and-forward